ajms/cell_segmentation_tool/PLAN.md

-# Cell Labeling Web UI - Implementation Plan
+# Cell Labelling Web UI - Implementation Plan

 ## Overview
-Build a web-based UI for labeling cells in microscopy images using SAM2.1 (Segment Anything Model).
+Build a web-based UI for labelling cells in microscopy images using SAM2.1 (Segment Anything Model).
 This is a 2-stage approach where labeled data from this tool will be used to train a proper segmentation model later.

 ## Implementation Status